SonDinhVan/blind-beamforming-passive-RIS/readme.md

 To reproduce the simulation results:
 - Refer to `notebooks/simulation results/`.

-Copyright: © 2025 <Son Dinh-Van>.
+Copyright: © 2025 Son Dinh-Van.
 All rights reserved.